Introduced: 1978 (revised circa 1980, 1985, 2004, 2014 and 2015)

 Although not required, one of these board/plug/harness arrangements would no doubt simplify the process of wiring the tender to the engine.
 And sorry, I don't have any part numbers for you, so you would need to contact the Bachmann parts department for that -

 FYI, I'm told that these tenders were not big sellers for Bachmann and have likely been discontinued.
 So, if your idea is to acquire one or more of them, best to do it sooner rather than later.
-The Vandy tenders in particular remain in high demand, and are thus difficult to find.
+The Vandy tenders in particular remain in high demand and have become quite difficult to find.